swilmet/gCSVedit/README.md

 - GtkSourceView >= 3.19.0
 - gettext

-Note that you need the autoconf-archive for building the sources from Git.
+Note that you need autoconf-archive for building the sources from Git.

 Installation
 ------------